Chokseys2022/CarInfoApi/README.md

 - **`App.jsx`**: Main component where routing is defined using React Router.
 All components and pages are imported and rendered within this component.

-This structure organizes the project into reusable components and separate pages, enhancing code readability, maintainability, and scalability.
-Adjustments can be made based on project requirements and preferences.

 ## Credits/Documentation

 - RapidApi.com for car api